dartwork-repo/dartwork-mpl/docs/_build/html/_sources/gallery/02_statistical_plots/plot_correlation_matrix.rst.txt

 Correlation Matrix
 ==================

-Correlation matrix visualization and scatter plot matrices.
+Build correlation heatmaps and scatter matrices with consistent ticks and color mapping to explain relationships quickly.

 ..
 GENERATED FROM PYTHON SOURCE LINES 7-86